 Prevent fungus and mildew infection by watering at the base of each plant in the morning, providing adequate airflow in your greenhouse, and allowing sunlight to penetrate to the soil level of each plant.

-Planting Agastache Blue Boa Liners
+Planting Blue Boa Liners

 We recommend planting one rooted liner per 4-inch container.
 Use a well-drained soil and completely bury the ellepot in the center of the container.